mailgun/documentation/source/api-spam-trap-monitoring.rst

 background process will begin to periodically attempt domain verification for up to 24 hours.

 Please note that domain verification is not instant.
-Depending on your DNS TTL, the domain verification may take up to 24 hours to complete.
+DNS verification typically takes 1 hour to complete, but in some cases may take up to 24 hours to complete.
 Feel free to check your DNS configuration for accuracy, but please allow for up to 24 hours for the verification process to complete.

 The `Get Domains`_ endpoint can be used to check verification status.
 On verification success, the domain ``verified.status`` property will contain a